g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 (Clearly this is too ambiguous for the purposes of political point-scoring.
 Things often are.)

 The above has nothing to say about causation; many other things besides WCA could have and will have borne on these (e.g. age distribution, accidents, violence, decompensation).
 I don't even have row-level data to properly establish that FFWs are a different population, let alone enough to isolate WCA's effects on them.
+Actually all you'd need is the sample variances, but I can't see them.

 <br>